Gordon Growth Model Formula

 Let us now do the same example above in Excel.
 This is very simple.
 You need to provide the two inputs of Dividend and Rate of Return.

 You can easily find out the price of the stock in the template provided.

-This has been a guide to Gordon Growth Model Formula.
-Here we discuss the two types of Gordon Growth formulas including constant growth and zero growth along with its uses practical examples and calculations.
-You may learn more about valutions from the following articles –
+This article has been a guide to Gordon Growth Model Formula.
+Here we discuss the two types of Gordon Growth formulas, including constant growth and zero growth, along with its uses practical examples and calculations.
+You may learn more about valuations from the following articles –